What Are Service Dogs for Autism Spectrum Disorder

 Mental Health Benefits

-An ASD can help autistic children and adults by creating an environment where the owner can feel safe practicing being more outgoing and extroverted.
+An autism service dog can help autistic children and adults by creating an environment where the owner can feel safe practicing being more outgoing and extroverted.
 Also, autism service dogs can, just by being at their handler’s side, add meaning and purpose to their lives.
 The science and chemistry occurring in the background, for one, increases serotonin and dopamine levels, two neurochemicals related to calm and overall well being.

 A full article of the top 10 science based health benefits of owning or using a service dog can be found here.
 There are even more incredible effects relayed in this piece from The Bark.